 Developing a systematic approach to the archaeological study of mountain landscapes: the Raganello Basin experience Martijn Van Leusen (Groningen Institute of Archaeology) The systematic archaeological study of mountain landscapes requires significant changes to the approaches we might be used to in lowland areas.
 On the plus side, mountains are where we would expect to find the clearest evidence of any major changes in demographic pressure ('boom-bust cycles'), and where the degree of anthropogenic postdepositional disturbance is generally less.
 But then again, the lower accessibility and ground visibility, and the stronger natural slope processes, make it much harder to systematically collect good archaeological data from mountain landscapes.
 The upshot is that we must place less reliance on the systematic coverage by fieldwalking of large contiguous areas or transects, and more on systematic geoarchaeological studies leading to an understanding of how gradational processes affecting the formation and postdepositional history of the archaeological record.
 I will use a range examples from the recently concluded research program 'Rural Life in Prehistoric Italy' (RLP), conducted in the Raganello Basin in northern Calabria (Italy), to show how we tried to develop a systematic approach to the investigation of mountain landscapes and to discuss implications for best practice.
 Examples will include the exploratory use of geophysical survey, the use of a stratified sampling approach to reduce biases in both the 'production' and the study of the archaeological record, the use of field experiments to assess the robustness of survey results, and the computer simulation of slope processes.
 I will argue that unless we develop a systematic approach to the study of mountain landscapes, we will remain at the mercy of a series of unquantifiable biases that will prevent us from truly understanding its archaeological record.
 Archaeology of a sacred mountain: longue duree, mobile pastoralism, and monumental landscapes in Eastern Eurasia Cecilia Dal Zovo (Institute of Heritage Sciences.
-Spanish National Research Council) In this paper, I would like to review some significant aspects of my ten-year investigation on the monumental and pastoral landscape of the Ikh Bogd Uul- the 'Great Sacred Mountain- in the eastern Altai ridges that separate Mongolian central plains from the Gobi desert.
-In particular, I would like to discuss the benefits of adopting a multidisciplinary and holistic perspective in studying late prehistoric and long-term pastoral mobility and ritual practices in Eurasia.
-In fact, in order to understand the construction of the pastoral and sacred landscape of Ikh Bogd Uul Mountain, as a complex, multifaceted and long-term phenomenon, I developed an original and integral investigation that combined manifold sources with the methodological contributions of anthropology, ethnography, history of religions, GIS technology, landscape archaeology, and archaeoastronomy.
-In this perspective, I would like to illustrate the deep interconnection between mobile pastoralism and the construction of sacred mountain landscapes that emerges in the complex cosmologies, funerary monumentality, and the pastoral and ritual calendars of local communities.
+Spanish National Research Council) In this paper, I would like to review some significant aspects of my ten-year investigation project on the monumental landscape of the Ikh Bogd Uul- the 'Great Sacred Mountain- in the eastern Altai ridges that separate Mongolian central plains from the Gobi desert.
+In particular, I will discuss the benefits of adopting a multidisciplinary, holistic, and longue durée perspective in studying pastoral mobility, monumentality, and rituality of the mountain landscapes of northern Eurasia.
+In order to understand the construction of the cultural landscape of Ikh Bogd Uul Mountain, as a multifaceted and long-term phenomenon, I developed an integral research approach that combined manifold sources with the methodological contributions of anthropology, ethnography, history of religions, GIS technology, landscape archaeology, and archaeoastronomy.
+In this way, I could investigate the deep interconnection between mobile pastoralism and the stratified elaboration of sacred geographies, which emerges in the ritual practices, the traditional cosmologies, and the pattern of seasonal movements of the local communities since early times.
+In my investigation, I documented and analysed several hundreds of previously unknown late Bronze Age and Iron Age mounds on the Ikh Bogd Uul Mountain.
+These funerary monuments have a complex cosmologic and calendric symbolism and in all likelihood also functioned as astronomic and ritual sites.
+Through the quantitative analysis of the mounds and their relation with the materialisation of reiterated spatial choices across the mountain (pastoral paths), I show how the powerful spatial and symbolic values associated to the ancient burials, as well as the ancient definition of mobility in the pastoral landscape, likely percolated into the sacred and pastoral geographies of the local communities of Ikh Bogd Uul Mountain over time.
 Archaeology of Mountain Landscapes: